benjmunro/MatLAB/README.md

 MATLAB
 ======

-> Varius MATLAB scripts and functions, mainly written for Mechanical Engineering classes at the University of Canterbury
+> Various MATLAB scripts and functions, mainly written for Mechanical Engineering classes at the University of Canterbury

 ### Computational Fluid Mechanics